 Parking is available at the Monona Terrace ramp as well as other downtown parking ramps near the expo (fees vary by ramp).
-All downtown parking ramps will be open Friday, Nov.
-10 through Sunday Nov.
-12. Street parking is also available for a fee on Saturday and is free on Sundays.
+All downtown parking ramps will be open through the weekend.
+Street parking is also available for a fee on Saturday and is free on Sundays.

 Looking for a spot?
 Visit the City of Madison Parking page for live ramp updates.
 You'll be able to see the number of spaces left in each downtown ramp!

 Restrooms will be conveniently located near the start/finish line (on 100 block of E. Washington Ave.) and at all of the aid stations on course.

 Colored flags will be located at each aid station and at the finish line area to alert runners to changing course and weather conditions.
 In cases of emergency, please follow the instructions below.
 In rare instances, it may be necessary to either close the race course or re-route participants.
 If this occurs, it is being done for the safety of the participants and volunteers.